 June 2, 2016 — The U.S. Commodity Futures Trading Commission fines Bitfinex $75,000 for offering illegal off-exchange financed retail commodity transactions in bitcoin and other cryptocurrencies and for failing to register as a Futures Commission Merchant as required by the Commodity Exchange Act.
 In response, Bitfinex moves its crypto funds from an omnibus account into multisig wallets protected by BitGo.

 August 10, 2016 — Zane Tacket, Bitfinex community director, writes on Reddit (archive) that Bitfinex is offering a bounty of 5% (worth up to $3.6 million) for any information leading to recovery of the stolen funds.
-Also on this day, Bitfinex resumes trading and withdrawals after having been shut down for a week after the heist.
+Also on this day, Bitfinex resumes trading and withdrawals on its platform after having been shut down for a week after the heist.

 “We are also in the process of engaging Ledger Labs to perform an audit of our complete balance sheet for both cryptocurrency and fiat assets and liabilities.”